floooh/oryol/doc/BUILD.md

 ## Android Cross-Compiling

+Prerequisites:

+* install a JDK
-*Windows:* first make sure that a JDK is installed, and if you have a separate JRE and JDK installation you may have to point a JAVA_HOME env variable to the *JDK* location.
-If the Oryol build system complains about a missing 'tools.jar' then it couldn't find the JDK location.
+* in case you have a JRE and JDK installed, set a JAVA_HOME environment variable pointing to the JDK

-Before Android development can start, setup the required SDKs.
-The ./oryol python script makes this easy:
+* install ant (I use Apache Ant on Windows: http://ant.apache.org/manual/install.html, and 'brew install ant' on OSX: http://brew.sh)

+Setup the Android SDK and NDK:
 ```
 > cd ~/oryol
 > ./oryol setup android
 ```

-This will download and prepare the Android SDK and the Android NDK, and setup a standalone GCC toolchain, all in the 'sdks' subdirectory.
+This will download the Android SDK and the Android NDK in the 'sdks' subdirectory.
 Your environment will not be altered (no environment variables or paths will be set).

-You must install the 'ant' build tool though.
-On OSX I recommend the brew package manager (http://brew.sh/)

 ```
 > brew install ant